 - a.
 Indicate presence of waters of U.S. in review area (check all that apply): 1 - TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands - b.
 Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
 Wetlands: acres. - c.
-Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): - Non-regulated waters/wetlands (check if applicable):3 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: The review area includes 475.41 acres and 3 isolated drainages.
-The project includes Drainages 1, 2, and 3
+Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): - 2.
+Non-regulated waters/wetlands (check if applicable):3 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: There are seven adjacent and ephemeral arroyos included in this determination.
+The drainages are located on

-1Boxes checked below shall be supported by completing the appropriate sections in Section III below.
+1 Boxes checked below shall be supported by completing the appropriate sections in Section III below.